GeorgeJopson/Test-Driven-Development-Notes/README.md

+This repo holds my notes for a presentation I gave while working as a software develop at the Wellcome Sanger Institute.
-A collection of notes on Test Driven Development compiled from resources below:
+The notes on Test Driven Development were compiled from resources below:

 - **Book:** Test-Driven Development by Example *(by Kent Beck)*
 - **Article:** When to Mock *(by Robert C. Martin aka Uncle Bob)*